 Q4.
 How do I register for a directed studies course?

 A. Students wishing to complete a directed studies course must complete the directed studies form found here https://legacy.wlu.ca/forms/4068/directed_studies_form_2014.pdf, to which you must attach a one page course outline which includes the course evaluation (grading scheme) and signature of the faculty member who has agreed to supervise your directed studies course.
 Both documents must be submitted to the Department Chair and Dean’s office for approval.

 Q5.
 How do I register for HE 490?

 A. HE 490 is the directed research in Health Sciences thesis course.
 Student registering for HE 490 must complete the HE 490 form found here https://legacy.wlu.ca/forms/4252/HE490_Application_Form2016-17Revised.pdf

 Q6.
 I would like to take a course at another university.
 How do I arrange this?

 A. It is recommended that you discuss your plans with the Health Sciences Undergraduate Advisor.

-Courses taken at other universities (except UW) require a letter of permission request form found here https://legacy.wlu.ca/forms_detail.php?grp_id=1365&frm_id=794.
-Note that courses taken on a letter of permission require Department approval (Department Chair) via email, which must then be forwarded to firstname.lastname@example.org in the Registrar’s office.
+Courses taken at other universities (except UW) require a letter of permission request form found here http://legacy.wlu.ca/page.php?grp_id=1351&p=20106.
+Note that required courses taken on a letter of permission require Department approval (Department Chair) via email, which must then be forwarded to firstname.lastname@example.org in the Registrar’s office.